FelixOnline/v2/content/articles/2011-3-10-afghanistans-magnificent-heirlooms.md

  - /arts/1065/afghanistans-magnificent-heirlooms
 imported: true
 comments:
+ - value: >
- - It was a little of both The arsitt has heard some of the album but made the art particularly because of the title Her and I are close friends and we read each others mind  I am glad you liked it
+     It was a little of both.
+The arsitt has heard some of the album, but made the art particularly because of the title.
+Her and I are close friends and we read each others mind =).
+I am glad you liked it.

 # Article Taxonomies
 categories: